Brand-New Multifamily · Coastal Ventura

 Recent Ventura-Area Multifamily Sales

 The comparable set below reflects recent multifamily transactions and active listings across the City of Ventura.
 Reported cap rates range from 3.20% to 5.80% (median near 5.0%), with improved values running from roughly $248 to $627 per square foot and $250,000 to $342,000 per unit.
-Where year built is known, the comparables are mid-century product (1958–1984) — 186 Bell Way is brand-new 2023 construction, offering a cap rate at the upper end of the recent range with none of the deferred capital expenditure that older product carries.
+Where year built is known, the comparables are mid-century product (1958–1984) — 186 Bell Way is brand-new 2023 construction, offering a cap rate above the recent range with none of the deferred capital expenditure that older product carries.

 # Address City Units Yr Built Sale Date Price $/Unit $/SF Cap Rate